vpralhad/buttons-cards_survey/README.md

      ![](Images/surveypython.png)

+6. Running bot in Webex Teams
-     - log in to Webex Teams app and search for the bot named DevNetSurvey@webex.bot
+     - Log in to Webex Teams app and search for the bot named DevNetSurvey@webex.bot

      ![](Images/devnetsurveybot.png)